Titan FX

 Why do GOOG and GOOGL have different prices?

-The voting rights premium is the main reason.
-GOOGL has voting rights, so demand from institutional investors and funds is higher, pushing the price slightly above GOOG.
-However, because both represent shares of the same company, their long-term price movements are almost perfectly correlated.
+The voting rights premium drives the difference.
+GOOGL, with voting rights, sees higher demand from institutional investors and funds, trading roughly 0.5-1% above GOOG.
+Both represent shares of the same Alphabet company, so long-term price movements are almost perfectly correlated.
+See §3 Why Two Tickers and §6 How to Choose.

 Why does Alphabet use a Dual Class share structure?

 Founders Larry Page and Sergey Brin introduced this structure to prioritize long-term technology innovation over short-term shareholder interests.
-By holding Class B shares (10 votes per share), they maintain majority voting power even after new share issuance, ensuring long-term projects like AI research and Waymo (self-driving) can continue receiving investment.
+By holding Class B shares (10 votes each), they retain majority voting power even after new share issuance, ensuring continued investment in long-term projects like AI research and Waymo (self-driving).
+See §4 Class A / B / C Comparison for the structural details.

 Summary